Birne94/Coffee-in-the-Cloud/docs/architecture/frontend.md

 **welcomeController.js**

 The main task of the controller is to give an alert-message saying "Thank you for doing the cleaning!".
 This happens after someone did the cleaning and pressed the *Finished Cleaning* button.
-In case, something an erorr occured during the function call, another allert will tell you so.
+In the case that an erorr occured during the function call, another allert will tell you so.

 **welcome.html**